lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 The human written summary associated with this game (237 words) is the following in which we have underlined contextual information that cannot be found from a statistical analysis of the provided data (96 words, about 40%).
 Note the typo in *Tornoto*, suggesting that this summary was surely written by  a human!

-> The Miami Heat (20) defeated the Philadelphia 76ers (0 - 3) 114 - 96 on Saturday.
-Chris Bosh scored a game - high 30 points to go with eight rebounds in 33 minutes. <u>Josh McRoberts made his Heat debut after missing the entire preseason recovering from toe surgery.</u> McRoberts came off the bench and played 11 minutes. <u>Shawne Williams was once again the starter at power forward in McRoberts' stead.</u> Williams finished with 15 points and three three - pointers in 29 minutes.
+> The Miami Heat (20) defeated the Philadelphia 76ers (0-3) 114 - 96 on Saturday.
+Chris Bosh scored a game-high 30 points to go with eight rebounds in 33 minutes. <u>Josh McRoberts made his Heat debut after missing the entire preseason recovering from toe surgery.</u> McRoberts came off the bench and played 11 minutes. <u>Shawne Williams was once again the starter at power forward in McRoberts' stead.</u> Williams finished with 15 points and three three-pointers in 29 minutes.
 Mario Chalmers scored 18 points in 25 minutes off the bench. <u>Luc Richard Mbah a Moute replaced Chris Johnson in the starting lineup for the Sixers on Saturday.
 Hollis Thompson shifted down to the starting shooting guard job to make room for Mbah a Moute.</u> Mbah a Moute finished with nine points and seven rebounds in 19 minutes.
 K.J.
 McDaniels, <u>who suffered a minor hip flexor injury in Friday's game, was available and</u> played 21 minutes off the bench, finishing with eight points and three blocks. <u>Michael Carter-Williams is expected to be out until Nov.
 13, but Tony Wroten continues to put up impressive numbers in Carter-Williams' absence.</u> Wroten finished with a double - double of 21 points and 10 assists in 33 minutes.
-The Heat will complete a back - to - back set at home Sunday against the <u>Tornoto</u> Raptors.
+The Heat will complete a back-to-back set at home Sunday against the <u>Tornoto</u> Raptors.
 The Sixers' next game is at home Monday against the Houston Rockets.

-### *Mundane* but important details
+Upadhyay and Massie (2022) describe this summarization task is an instance of a *time-stamped data-to-text problem* with multiple *events* described by *entities* and *features*.
+The summary will convey information derived from different sources either from the current record (called *intra-event content*) or across records (called *inter-event content*).
+Intra-event content is further distinguished into *basic* and *complex*.
+Here a few examples of this nomenclature that we will use later in this document:

+- *basic intra-event content*: information is directly present in the data and must be copied verbatim, for example, the total number of points for team or each player
+- *complex intra-event* *content*: information must be computed from many records in the same game, for example, finding the best player involves a comparison between the points of all players
+- *inter-event content*: information must be computed from data of previous games, for example determining that a given player's score is a season high or that a team is in a winning streak.

+Some of the inter-event content can be precomputed in order to be used efficiently during the summarization process.
+In our case, we precomputed season averages and quintiles for teams and players.

+### Problems with the data

+#### Data organization

 Data is often *tricky* even in well-organized directories such as the GEMv2.
-In this case, all the data is  represented as strings, including integers, Booleans and even `null` even though JSON can/should store these data types as such.
-We determined that the JSON file would be 10% smaller if appropriate types would have been used.
+In SportSett, all the data is  represented as strings, including integers, Booleans and even `null` even though JSON can/should store these data types as such.
+We determined that the JSON file would have been 10% smaller by using appropriate types.
 So care must be taken when making computation, sorting or testing.
 We also discovered that the derived data for half-time of the games from the values of quarters had been computed by string concatenation of string values instead of the addition of the numeric values, curtesy of the overloading of the plus sign in  JavaScript or Python.
 There were also errors in the values of the total minutes of play which were always shown as "4" instead of 240 for a regular game (5 players that are on the field for four quarters of 12 minutes).

+Although the data is available as a [Hugging Face dataset](https://huggingface.co/docs/datasets/index), currently we do not use any of the interesting properties for accessing efficiently columnar data, we load the whole dataset once and process it like an array (`list` in Python) of JSON structures.
+The numeric values are converted to `int`s and corrected when the dataset is loaded.

+#### *Non representative* test corpus

-Over the course of this project, we read samples of summaries to get an idea of the phrasings and choices of information to convey.
-But we also noticed that over the years, the style of the summaries seemed to change probably because the authors or the editors decided to focus on different aspects of the games even though the global text plan remained similar.
-In 2014, as shown in the previous example, there were quite a lot of *outside* player information such as injuries, contract or personal problems, etc. In 2018, most game summaries included highlights of significant team performance quarter by quarter.
+Over the course of this project, we read samples of reference summaries in each data split to get an idea of the phrasing and choices of information to convey.
+Doing this, we noticed that over the years, the style of the summaries seemed to change, probably because the authors or the editors decided to focus on different aspects of the games even though the global text plan remained similar.
+In 2014, as shown in the previous example, summaries focused on individual player performances including some*outside* player information such as injuries, contract or personal problems, etc. In the later years, game summaries included comparisons of performance of each team quarter by quarter.
+This *concept drift* is well documented Upadhyay and Massie (2022) who showed that the proportion of *intra-event* vs *inter-event* content in SportSett differ over the years and conclude that  "*It is clear that different authors from different years have different distribution*".

 We would expect that an automatic text generator might be able to learn how to adapt to this change of style.
 But it must be remembered that the way the SportSett corpus has been split is by years: earlier years are for training and later years are for validation and test.
 This splitting reflects the fact that, in production, a text generator will generate new text based on what the system has learned previously.
-Unfortunately in this case, as the texts in the test split can relatively different from the ones in the training and validation splits, it might be hard for any learning system to create new texts similar to the ones in the test and thus get good scores...
+Unfortunately in this case, the texts in the test split differ somewhat from the ones in the training and validation splits.
+Given that the training texts are not always representative of the one in the test set,  it might be hard for any learning system to create new texts similar to the ones in the test and thus get good evaluation scores compared to the original...

-Although the data is available as a [Hugging Face dataset](https://huggingface.co/docs/datasets/index), currently we do not use any of the interesting properties for accessing efficiently columnar data, we load the whole dataset once and process it like an array (`list` in Python) of JSON structures.
-The numeric values are converted to `int`s and corrected when the data set is loaded.
+### Organization of the system

-We have `def`ined Python classes (`Games`, `Game`, `Team`,  `Player` and  `Score`) with methods to access the JSON fields with more informative names than abbreviations and three letter keys.
+We have defined Python classes (`Games`, `Game`, `Team`,  `Player` and  `Score`) with methods to access the JSON fields with more informative names than abbreviations and three letter keys.
 Should we eventually want to use the database instead of the JSON as data source, we could (hopefully!) keep the same interface.
-Some fields appearing in the JSON are not *exported*, because they seemed redundant (e.g., many details about the next game which can be accessed directly by fetching the game information in the data) or computable from other fields (e.g., the percentage of success that can be computed by dividing the number of *made* over the number of *attempted*).
+Some fields appearing in the JSON are not *exported*, because they seemed redundant (e.g. many details about the next game which can be accessed directly by fetching the game information in the data) or computable from other fields (e.g. the percentage of success that can be computed by dividing the number of *made* over the number of *attempted*).

 After all these caveats, we can now start transforming the data into text.
 As illustrated above, and confirmed by reading other summaries, the texts mostly follow the usual pyramidal structure of newspaper articles.
-First, they describe the global result before giving information about each team and then about the players that have a *high* scores.
-Mentions are often added when the a team or player performance in this game is much better than the season average or if a team is in a *long winning streak*.
+They describe the global result before giving information about each team, followed by the players that have a *high* scores.
+Mentions are often added when a team or player performance in this game is much better than the season average or if a team is in a *long winning streak*.
 Finally, there is an indication of when and where will be played the next game for each team.

 Of course, it cannot be expected to mention contextual information about the health condition of the players or some contract agreements as such information does not appear in the input data.
 They will not be *hallucinated* by our system.

-#### Examples of output
+### Examples of output

 For the *impatient*, here is one English summary produced by ***SportSettSum*** from the data described in the above example:

-> The Heat  (2-0) , leader in their conference, dominated the 76ers  (0-3) 114-96 in
+> The Heat  (2-0) , leader in their conference, topped the 76ers  (0-3) 114-96 at the Wells
-> Philadelphia at the Wells Fargo Center on Saturday.
+> Fargo Center on Saturday in Philadelphia.
 >
 > The Heat led in all four quarters.
-During the first quarter, the 76ers obtained better
+In the first quarter, the 76ers obtained better goals
-> goals percentage a difference of 14%.
-The 76ers overcame the Heat for rebounds by 8 in the
+> percentage, 62% to 48%.
+The 76ers overcame the Heat for rebounds by 8 in the first half.
-> first half.
-In the third quarter, the 76ers got better free throws percentage a difference
+> During the third quarter, the 76ers got better free throws percentage, 83% to 62%.
+The
-> of 21%.
-The Heat dominated the 76ers for points 27 to 13 over the fourth quarter.
-During
+> Heat overcame the 76ers for points 27 to 13 in the fourth quarter.
+Over the game, the Heat
-> the game, the Heat obtained better three-pointers percentage an advantage of 20%.
+> obtained better three-pointers percentage, an advantage of 20%.
 >
-> Chris Bosh who started this game led the way off the bench scoring 30 points with four
+> Chris Bosh who was a starter had an efficient performance scoring 30 points  (9-17 FG, 2-5
-> assists.
-Tony Wroten who was in the starting line-up had an efficient performance scoring
+> 3Pt, 10-11 FT) while adding four assists.
+Tony Wroten who was in the starting line-up led
-> 21 points  (6-11 FG, 1-4 3Pt, 8-11 FT) and ten assists and performed a double-double.
+> the way off the bench scoring 21 points with ten assists and performed a double-double.
 >
-> The Heat showed 49 percent from the field and 20-29 free throws.
-Mario Chalmers who was a
+> The Heat showed 49 percent from the field and 20-29 attempts at the charity stripe.
+Mario
-> starter added 20 points.
-Luol Deng had 15 points with 7-for-11 FG.
-Shawne Williams
+> Chalmers who started this game recorded 20 points.
+Luol Deng added 15 points with 7-of-11
-> scored 15 points with 5-of-9 FG and four assists.
-Dwyane Wade had nine points with ten
+> FG.
+Shawne Williams added 15 points with five goals and four assists.
+Dwyane Wade
+> recorded nine points with ten assists.
+>
+> The 76ers showed 52 percent from the field and 19-26 attempts at the charity stripe and
+> committed 24 turnovers.
+Brandon Davies who started this game ended up with 18 points with
+> seven goals.
+Luc Mbah a Moute finished with nine points  (4-10 FG, 0-2 3Pt, 1-2 FT) while
+> adding three assists.
+Malcolm Thomas recorded eight points in 19 minutes with nine
+> rebounds grabbed.
+Alexey Shved recorded six points  (1-4 FG, 1-4 3Pt, 3-3 FT) and six
 > assists.
 >
-> The 76ers showed 52 percent from the field and 19-26 free throws and committed 24
-> turnovers.
-Brandon Davies who started this game added 18 points with 7-of-9 FG.
-Luc Mbah
-> a Moute added nine points with seven rebounds and three assists.
-Malcolm Thomas finished
-> with eight points in 19 minutes with nine rebounds grabbed.
-Alexey Shved scored six
-> points with six assists.
->
-> For their next game, the Heat will receive the Toronto Raptors on Sunday.
-On deck for the
+> The Heat' next game will be at home against the Toronto Raptors on Sunday.
+The 76ers' next
-> 76ers will be a home match versus Houston.
+> game will be at home against the Houston Rockets on Monday.

 ***SportSettSum*** can also generate a French summary such as the following.
 Because of the randomization between the phrasing choices, the French version is not a literal translation of the English, but it conveys the same information.
 Both realizers work from the same original data and use the same algorithm for selecting the information to convey.